ihatchmcgill/startup/README.md

 - **Frontend makes WebSocket connection** - frontend makes a websocket connection for each chat.
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user messages display in realtime.

+## React Deliverable

+See the react branch in this repo